Luciusp/ffxiv-guides/Anabaseios/guide.md

 - Otherwise light parties go left and right.

 [Clip](https://clips.twitch.tv/UnsightlySmellyCiderTwitchRPG-Aw7cGJG1yMmOQMb9) of duo stack.

 [Clip](https://clips.twitch.tv/AlluringTangentialTomatoCoolCat-K-uzuh-qpcEL1Mtt) of four stack.

-#### _Daemoniac Bonds + Pandaemonic Turrets:_
+### _Daemoniac Bonds + Pandaemonic Turrets:_
 **Setup:**
 The boss will cast Daemoniac Bonds.
 The same rules as before apply here, but they will resolve _after_ the turret phase is over.

 Eight towers will spawn; 4 at the front of the arena, 4 at the back.
 After being soaked, turrets will spawn in their place with two sets of four limit cut markers over their heads.
 This determines the order in which they will fire.
 They will automatically turn towards the closest player and fire a beam across the entire arena while also dealing significant knockback to each player hit.
-Each beam will apply a single darkness down debuff to one of the players it hits at random.
+Each beam will apply a single darkness down debuff to the player closest to the beam.
 These players cannot be hit again or they will suffer lethal damage.

 **Resolution:**
-Due to the randomness of the application of the darkness debuff, the method for solving this mechanic requires groups to split into light parties and take each beam as a group.
+Split into light parties and take each beam as a group.
 Once one person receives a debuff, they must avoid every other beam for the rest of this mechanic.

 Have each player pre-position themselves in each square on the first and third rows of the arena to soak the towers.
 Afterward, each player should run forward towards the middle of the arena so they can quickly adjust to which turret they need to tank.
 Turrets will always spawn a single number set on one side of the arena (the two turrets with the 1 marker will always both be north or south, for example).
 Example below.
 ![alt text](img/turret-numbers.png)